telerik/reporting-docs/report-items/report-item/overview.md

 The `Report` report item is a special item that hosts the rest of the report items grouped in report sections.
 It has a special structure explained in the [Report Structure]({%slug report_structure_groups_sections%}) article.
 The `Report` is also a special [Data Item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) and as such exposes [Filtering]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/filtering-data/how-to-add-filtering-to-report%}), [Grouping]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/grouping-data/how-to-add-groups-to-report%}) and [Sorting]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/ordering-data/how-to-add-sorting-to-report%}).

-The `Report` item has also a list of specific properties that defines the general layout and functionality of the generated report documents.
+The `Report` item has also a list of specific properties that define the general layout and functionality of the generated report documents.
 This article elaborates on these specifics that distinguish the `Report` from the rest of the report items.

 ## Page Settings

 The [`PageSettings`](/api/Telerik.Reporting.Drawing.PageSettings) determine the layout of the report document in physical page formats like PDF and when printed on paper.
-This includes the page size, watermarks, [number of columns]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-create-a-multi-column-report%}), etc. The PageSettings are entirely respected in physical paging formats, whereas some of them are ignored in soft paging formats.
+This includes the page size, watermarks, [number of columns]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-create-a-multi-column-report%}), etc. The PageSettings are entirely respected in physical/hard pagination formats, whereas some of them are ignored in soft pagination formats.
 The difference is explained in the article [Interactive vs. Print Layout]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/interactive-vs.-print-layout%}).

 The property [`PageNumberingStyle`](/api/Telerik.Reporting.Report#Telerik_Reporting_Report_PageNumberingStyle) is related only to [Report Book Paging]({%slug telerikreporting/designing-reports/report-book/report-book-paging%}).

 ## Report Parameters

-The [Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/overview%}) are [Global Objects]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects%}) available all over the Report.
+The [Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/overview%}) are [Global Objects]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects%}) that can be used all over the Report.
 Their main application is for filtering the reaport data.
-They can be used also for passing external information to the Report.
+They can be used also for passing external information to the Report and other purposes.
 More detailed information may be found in the following resources:

  * [How to Add Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters%})